wabisabizen/rails_vue_coding_challenge/README.md

     * ProjectsController#index returns an array of project objects for the given user
     * In ProjectsController#index action, if `params[:sort] = 'name'`, the results are returned ordered by name (ascending)

-### 4. UI & Vue components
+### UI & Vue Components
-We need to display all our users in the front end.
-For this example, we are pretending that our users have already been fetched from the api and are stored in our Vuex store.
+**We need to display all our users in the front end.
+For this example, an array of users has already been fetched from the API and is stored in our Vuex store.**

-Add all styles for your component to the component file itself.

-Use [BEM Methodology](http://getbem.com/) in your template, if possible

 1. Create a vue component in `app/javascript/packs/components` called `UserCard.vue`.
 Build the component to look like the card in the given mockup: `app/assets/images/mockup_user_card.png`.
+Specifications:
+    * Use [BEM Methodology](http://getbem.com/) for your template and styles, if possible
+    * Add all styles directly inside the `UserCard.vue` component file, in a single, scoped `<style>` tag
-    * Style spefications:
+    * Style details:
         * Card
             * dimensions: 270x350px(width x height)
             * border-radius: 4px
-            * on hover: box-shadow (4px 4px 12px #DBDBDB)
+            * on hover, add a box-shadow: offset-x (4px), offest-y (4px), blur (12px)
         * Gradient colours: #56CCF2 and #6C56F2
         * Font: Arial, 30px, bold
         * Avatar border width: 3px
     * The card should accept `:user` as a prop
     * The name on the card should = `user.name`
-    * The avatar on the card should be `user.avatar_url`
+    * The avatar on the card should be loaded from `user.avatar_url`

 3. In our Vuex store, we have an array called `user/_list`.
 In `UsersIndex.vue`, reference the `user/_list` array from our store and render each user as a `UserCard` component.
-The user cards should be rendered inside the `.cards-container` div.
+The user cards should be rendered inside the existing`.cards-container` div.
 The result should look similar to this mockup: `app/assets/images/mockup_users_index.png`